List of Dragon Age II characters: Merrill

 Merrill is the "First", or apprentice, to the Keeper of the Dalish Sabrae clan, Marethari.
 She first appears in the Dalish Elf origin story in Dragon Age: Origins, at a time when her clan was traveling through Ferelden.
 She joins the Dalish player character's party as a temporary companion.
 Shortly after Duncan recruits the Dalish player character, Merrill and her clan traveled north of Ferelden to escape the Blight and settled at Sundermount, a mountain peak to the north of Kirkwall.

-Merrill joins Hawke's party when Marethari, whom Hawke was dealing with due to a debt owed to Flemeth, requests that Hawke escort her to Kirkwall.
+In Dragon Age II, Merrill is a potential love interest for Hawke and joins the party when Marethari, whom Hawke was dealing with due to a debt owed to Flemeth, requests that Hawke escort her to Kirkwall.
 Merrill's obsession with restoring an ancient magical mirror known as an Eluvian, believing it to be an artifact which could help the Dalish regains their lost history and culture, and her use of blood magic to do so have caused a rift between her and her clan, resulting in her desire to leave.
-Merrill's personal quest will involve her asking Hawke for favours to assist her with restoring the Eluvian.
+Ignorant of the world beyond her rich knowledge and expertise of Dalish history and magic, Merrill's personal quest involve her asking Hawke for favours to assist her with restoring the Eluvian.

-Merrill is a potential love interest for Hawke.
 Merrill uses magic in combat, and her specialization is "Dalish Pariah", a combination of nature magic and blood magic.
-Merrill is ignorant of the world beyond her rich knowledge and expertise of Dalish history and magic.